mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Subscribe to a topic

-*This step can be skipped if you use the app as solely as a Distributor for the UnifiedPush-compatible applications.*
+*This step can be skipped if you use the app solely as a Distributor for the UnifiedPush-compatible applications.*

 After installing the app, you can create or subscribe to a topic where messages will be published. **Because anyone can subscribe a topic (unless authentication is enabled), choose ones which cannot be guessed easily.**